 History of the development of robots

 The idea of robots can be traced back to ancient Greece, where myths and legends featured mechanical beings.
 However, the first modern robot was developed in 1954 by George Devol, who invented the Animate, a robotic arm used for manufacturing.
 Since then, robotics technology has continued to advance rapidly, leading to the development of increasingly complex and intelligent robots.
-Now a days robots are used in agriculture.
+Nowadays robots are used in agriculture.

 As automation and robotics become more prevalent, there is a growing concern about the impact they will have on employment.
 While some jobs will still require human input, many others are at risk of being replaced by machines.
 This has significant implications for workers and society as a whole.

-- The displacement of human worker
+- The displacement of the human worker

 One of the most significant impacts of robots on employment is the displacement of human workers.
 As machines become more advanced, they can perform tasks that were previously done by humans, leading to job losses.
-This can be especially devastating in industries that rely heavily on human labor, such as manufacturing and transportation.
+This can be especially devastating in industries that rely heavily on human labour, such as manufacturing and transportation.

 - The widening income gap.